-We are very fortunate in New Zealand as a celebrant can marry you at any time, on any day of the week, as long as the appropriate paperwork has been completed!
-The process is relatively easy and the legal part of the ceremony is very brief.
+Getting married in New Zealand is so easy!
+Your celebrant can marry you at any time, on any day of the week, as long as the appropriate paperwork has been completed.

 The process is the same for everyone, whether you are already in New Zealand or coming from overseas.

 You will need to choose a New Zealand Registered Marriage Celebrant to officiate your marriage, and a location for your wedding to take place.